Megadeth: 2006–2008: United Abominations

-2009–2010: Endgame
+2009–2010: Endgame and Ellefson's return

 In February 2009, Megadeth and Testament were scheduled on the European "Priest Feast" tour, with Judas Priest as headliners.
 At this time, Metallica, who had been inducted into the Rock and Roll Hall of Fame, invited Mustaine to attend the ceremony.
 Mustaine was informed that he would not be inducted to the Hall of Fame because such honors were granted only to those members who received recording credit on a Metallica album.
 Mustaine congratulated the group respectfully, and honored his commitment to the European tour with Judas Priest.
 In April, Megadeth and Slayer co-headlined the Canadian Carnage.
 This was the first time they had performed together in more than 15 years.
 Machine Head and Suicide Silence opened for the four shows that occurred later in June.

 In May, Megadeth finished recording its twelfth album, Endgame.
 The release date for Endgame was announced on the Megadeth official website, and Metal Hammer was the first to review the album track-by-track.
 Megadeth began its Endgame tour in October, and finished it in December.
 The tour featured a number of supporting acts, including Machine Head, Suicide Silence, and Warbringer.
 In January 2010, Megadeth was set to embark on the American Carnage tour with Slayer and Testament, but the tour was postponed due to Tom Araya's back surgery.
 Several weeks later, Megadeth's "Head Crusher" was nominated for Best Metal Performance at the 2010 Grammy Awards, the band's eighth Grammy nomination in 19 years.

 In March, Megadeth embarked on the Rust in Peace 20th Anniversary Tour, which took place in North America and had support from Testament and Exodus.
 During the tour, Megadeth played Rust in Peace in its entirety.
-Prior to the start of the tour, original bassist Ellefson rejoined Megadeth after eight years.
+Prior to the start of the tour, early bassist David Ellefson rejoined Megadeth after eight years.
 In an interview for Classic Rock, he stated that Shawn Drover contacted him, informing him that bassist LoMenzo was leaving the band, saying "if ever there was a time for you and Dave [Mustaine] to talk, now is it".